Do you ever wonder how some people are able to learn Korean fast, while others struggle with little success?

 For beginners, start small and pepper a few Korean words in here and there.

 For you advanced Korean learners, 꼭 한국말로 메시지 보내야 해요! ^^

 You can also look for some Korean pen pals to communicate with over messenger.
-Here are three sites you can use to meet Koreans:
+Here are some sites you can use to meet Koreans: